codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 create an excerpt:

 - Extract content of an entry from HTML document.
-- Trim it down to 300 characters long.
+- Trim it down to 300 characters length.
 - Append three dots at the end of the trimmed content.
 - Put the excerpt back to HTML document.